 Definition of an In-House Ergonomics Specialist

-What is an in-house ergonomics evaluator?
+What is an in-house ergonomics specialist?
 It’s a person who has not studied ergonomics as their primary profession.
 Typically, it is someone who works in safety, facilities, risk management, purchasing, administration, IT, or human resources.
 They want to study ergonomics to enhance their skills at work to become proficient to help others.
-An in-house ergonomics evaluator obtains core skills and limited competency to evaluate healthy employees in preventive evaluations.
-Course usually last from a one to three-day class leading to a certificate in ergonomics.
+An in-house ergonomics specialist obtains core skills and limited competency to evaluate healthy employees in preventive evaluations.
+Courses usually last from a one to three-day class leading to a certificate in ergonomics.

 Corporate or private-label certification is offered through a reputable ergonomics (training) company which offers certification in ergonomics such as a Certified Office Ergonomics Specialist (COESp) or similar credential after completing a short course in the basics of ergonomic theory and practice.